A Hygge Christmas is the perfect lifestyle to adopt for the festive season!

 The Danish tradition of Hygge is a welcome home vibe to have all year round.
 The lifestyle adoption from the Danes originates from Norway and simply means a cozy contentment and well-being.
 To enjoy life, slow down and cozy up at home while appreciating life’s “little moments”.
 For the winter season Hygge is the time to amp it up more than any other time of the year.

 There’s no better time create an environment of coziness and intimacy than around Christmas time.
 To relax, enjoy the peace or maybe not so peaceful of family and friends around the home.
-It’s more the traditions and experiences that make Hygge the lifestyle it is but here are some things you can add around the home to embrace the Danish way this Christmas.
+It’s more about the traditions and experiences that make Hygge the lifestyle what it is.
+But here are some things you can add around the home to embrace the Danish way this Christmas.

 1. Throw Blankets

 Add a few chunky knit and textured throw blankets to your space.
 Having a couple of blankets to cuddle under on the sofa is a nice way to relax for the day.
 Put a storage basket to the side of your sofa to store a couple extra if needed.
 A welcome gift for any family and friends popping over.
 Add some extra layers to your bed as well!

 You might want to switch up your pillows for the winter season to more luxe and soft materials.
 Velvets, wool, fleeces and faux hides add a variety to snuggle up with.
 The softer the better!